 At FreightWaves, we’ve reviewed some of the top ELD products on the market to provide you with a reliable guide as you continue to make the transition into compliance with ELD mandates and the new technological platform.
 Our reviews and ratings can help make you a smarter buyer as you adapt to changes in guidelines and tools.

 We aim to be a resource within the transportation and logistics industry.
-To learn more, connect to our podcast, follow our social media channels or subscribe to our e-newsletter to receive additional content delivered right to your inbox.
+To learn more, connect to our podcast, subscribe to the FreightWaves e-newsletter to receive additional content delivered right to your inbox.

 AOBRD can no longer be installed in commercial vehicles.
 These devices do not comply with the current ELD mandate.